 - After 3 years, Innovators can apply to extend their stay for a further 3 years or to settle permanently in the UK.
 Each of these 3 stages (initial application, extension, settlement) requires endorsement from an endorsing body.

 The Startup and Innovator visa routes may be operated by the endorsing bodies as either an open (public) or closed (selective) applications process.

-Tech Nation is currently developing its own operating procedures for these routes and will not begin accepting or processing applications until September 2019.
+Tech Nation is currently developing its own initiatives and operating procedures for these routes and is not currently accepting or processing applications.

 Further information will be added to this page when it becomes available.